ebook: Pasta, pizza, and Pinocchio: Questions and Answers about the Church of the Nazarene in Italy (part 4)

 Don't missionaries on home assignment ever get any time off?

-A missionary's speaking schedule will never be any fuller than he himself allows it to be.
+A missionary's speaking schedule will never be any fuller than the missionary allows it to be.
 Most missionaries on home assignment will have at least two weeks off at Christmas and New Year because there's very little demand for missionary speakers during that time of the year.
 There will also be other times throughout the year when they will block off time to be with their families and to rest.

 Aren't your travel expenses on home assignment paid by the general church?